On nonlinear instability of Prandtl's boundary layers: the case of Rayleigh's stable shear flows: Introduction

 As mentioned, the Ansatz \eqref{Ansatz} is proven to be false for initial boundary layer profiles $U(z)$ that are spectrally unstable to the Euler equations \cite{Gr1}. {\em In this paper, we shall thus focus on stable profiles,} those that are spectrally stable to the Euler equations.
 This includes, for instance, boundary layer profiles without an inflection point by view of the classical Rayleigh's inflection point theorem.
 In this paper we assume in addition that $U(z)$ is strictly monotonic, real analytic, that $U(0) =0$ and that $U(z)$ converges exponentially fast at infinity to a finite constant $U_+$.
 By a slight abuse of language, such profiles will be referred to as stable profiles in this paper.

 In order to study the instability of such boundary layers, we first analyze the spectrum of the corresponding linearized problem around initial profiles $U(z)$.
-We introduce the isotropic boundary layer variables $(t,x,z) = (t,x,y)/\sqrt\nu$, and will use the Fourier transform in the $x$ variable only, denoting by $\alpha$ the corresponding wavenumber.
-The linearization of Navier-Stokes equations, written in the vorticity formulation for each wave number $\alpha$, reads
+We first introduce the isotropic boundary layer variables $(t,x,z) = (t,x,y)/\sqrt\nu$.
+This leads to the following linearized problem for vorticity $\omega = \partial_z v_1 - \partial_x v_2$, which reads